MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ## 1. Introduction

 * In this lecture you will learn how to use the [edgeR package in R](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html) for detecting statistically significant differentially expressed genes using data from a RNA-Seq experiment.
+* The edgeR package, implements a range of statistical tests based on the **negative binomial distributions** expected on data from RNA-seq, including empirical Bayes estimation, exact tests, generalized linear models and quasi-likelihood tests.
+The edgeR package can be also used to estimate differential **signal analysis** of other types of genomic data that produce **counts**, including ChIP-seq, Bisulfite-seq, SAGE and CAGE.
+* The methods used in edgeR **do NOT support FPKM, RPKM normalizations**.
 * A user manual for the edgeR package is available [here](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)

-### What is edgeR?

-edgeR is an R package that performs differential tag/gene expression using count data under a negative binomial model.
-The methods used in edgeR *do NOT support FPKM, RPKM* or other types of data that are not reads counts.

 ## 2. Installing the package